jhsdatascience/gettingcleaningdataproject/CodeBook.md

 ### Cleaning the UCI Dataset

-The function `cleanData` takes a data frame `df` such as the one returned by `getData` and performs the following steps:
+The function `cleanUCIData` takes a data frame `df` such as the one returned by `getUCIData` and performs the following steps:

 1. Get the activity labels from the file `UCI HAR Dataset/activity_labels.txt`.
 Store as data frame `activity_labels`.
 2. Convert the feature names of `df` to lower case for readability.